King Charles III: your guide to the former Prince of Wales and longest-serving heir apparent in British history

-Prince Charles on screen
+King Charles III on screen

-Prince Charles himself has also appeared on the small screen: he made a cameo in an episode of British soap opera Coronation Street in 2000, to celebrate the long-running programme’s 40th anniversary.
+Charles himself has also appeared on the small screen: he made a cameo in an episode of British soap opera Coronation Street in 2000, to celebrate the long-running programme’s 40th anniversary.

-Charles as a young man
+King Charles III as a young man

 Following his time at Cambridge, Charles flew himself to RAF Cranwell to train as a jet pilot, before undertaking training for a naval career, following in his father’s footsteps.
 He qualified as a pilot before moving to the Royal Naval College at Dartmouth, and later served on several vessels and qualified as a helicopter pilot.
 He left active service with the rank of lieutenant.

 In his twenties Charles had a ‘playboy’ reputation.
 His great-uncle and close confidante Lord ‘Dickie’ Mountbatten had once advised him to “sow his wild oats and have as many affairs as he can” – and he was linked with a number of women in society that the press dubbed ‘Charlie’s Angels’, including Davina Sheffield and Lady Sarah Spencer, elder sister of Lady Diana.
 (When the 29-year-old heir was first introduced to the “very jolly and amusing” 16-year-old future Princess of Wales in November 1977, he was dating Sarah).
-But it was Camilla Parker Bowles with whom the Prince would form the most enduring attachment.
+But it was Camilla Parker Bowles (born Camilla Shand) with whom Charles would form the most enduring attachment.
 Having met in 1971, it was an “instant attraction” between the pair, writes Marlene Koenig.